-- Upon the issuance of a criminal complaint charging a student with a felony or upon the issuance of a felony delinquency complaint against a student, the Principal or headmaster of a school in which the student is enrolled may suspend such student for a period of time determined appropriate by said Principal or headmaster if said Principal or headmaster determines that the student's continued presence in school would have a substantial detrimental effect on the general welfare of the school.
-The student shall receive written notification of the charges and the reasons for such suspension prior to such suspension taking effect.
-The student shall also receive written notification of his right to appeal and the process for appealing such suspension; provided, however, that such suspension shall remain in effect prior to any appeal hearing conducted by the Superintendent.
-The student shall have the right to appeal the suspension to the Superintendent.
-The student shall notify the Superintendent in writing of his request for an appeal no later than five calendar days following the effective date of the suspension.
-The Superintendent shall hold a hearing with the student and the student's parent(s)/guardian(s) within three (3) calendar days of the student's request for an appeal.
-At the hearing, the student shall have the right to present oral and written testimony on his behalf, and shall have the right to counsel.
-The Superintendent shall have the authority to overturn or alter the decision of the Principal or headmaster, including recommending an alternate educational program for the student.
+- student.
 The Superintendent shall render a decision on the appeal within five (5) calendar days of the hearing.
-Such decision shall be the final decision of the city, town or regional school district with regard to the suspension. - 2.
-Upon a student being convicted of a felony or upon an adjudication or admission in court of guilt with respect to such a felony or felony delinquency, the Principal or headmaster of a school in which the student is enrolled may expel said student if such Principal or headmaster determines that the student's continued presence in school would have a substantial detrimental effect on the general welfare of the school.
+Such decision shall be the final decision of the city, town or regional school district with regard to the suspension. - Upon a student being convicted of a felony or upon an adjudication or admission in court of guilt with respect to such a felony or felony delinquency, the Principal or headmaster of a school in which the student is enrolled may expel said student if such Principal or headmaster determines that the student's continued presence in school would have a substantial detrimental effect on the general welfare of the school.
 The student shall receive written notification of the charges and reasons for such expulsion prior to such expulsion taking effect.
 The student shall also receive written notification of his right to appeal and the process for appealing such expulsion; provided, however, that the expulsion shall remain in effect prior to any appeal hearing conducted by the Superintendent.
 The student shall have the right to appeal the expulsion to the Superintendent.
 The student shall notify the Superintendent, in writing, of his request for an appeal no later than five (5) calendar days following the effective date of the expulsion.
 The Superintendent shall hold a hearing with the student and the student's parent(s)/guardian(s) within three calendar days of the expulsion.
 At the hearing, the student shall have the right to present oral and written testimony on his behalf, and shall have the right to counsel.
 The Superintendent shall have the authority to overturn or alter the decision of the Principal; or headmaster, including recommending and alternate educational program for the student.
 The Superintendent shall render a decision on the appeal within five calendar days of the hearing.
 Such decision shall be the final decision of the city, town or regional school district with regard to the expulsion.
-Upon expulsion of such student, no school or school district shall be required to provide educational services to such student.

-3. Any school district that suspends or expels a student under this section shall continue to provide educational services to the student during the period of suspension or expulsion, under section 21 of chapter 76.
+Upon expulsion of such student, no school or school district shall be required to provide educational services to such student. - 3.
+Any school district that suspends or expels a student under this section shall continue to provide educational services to the student during the period of suspension or expulsion, under section 21 of chapter 76.
 If the student moves to another district during the period of suspension or expulsion, the new district of residence shall either admit the student to the school or provide educational services to the student in an education service plan, under section 21 of chapter 76.